 Another way to measure proper junior racquet height and length is to have your child hold the racquet with a standard grip and bring the racquet head down to the floor.

 The head of the racquet should be barely off the floor.
 If the end of the racquet is more than an inch off the ground, it’s too small (aka too short).
 If the racquet head is clearing touching the ground and dragging as they walk, it’s too big (aka too long).

-My eight year old has enjoyed playing with the 25” frame and it has been a great update from his Wilson Burn 23” he was playing with.
-I would say the 25” frame is going to suite 8 to 9 year olds really well and maybe some bigger 7 year olds.
+My eight-year-old has enjoyed playing with the 25” frame and it has been a great upgrade from his Wilson Burn 23” he was playing with.
+I would say the 25” frame will suit 8 to 9-year-olds really well and maybe some bigger 7-year-olds.

 My son didn’t complain once about the racquet feeling too heavy, too long, or hard to hold.
 It’s been a great racquet for a junior to just pick up and play with as they learn tennis.

 Who is it for?
-If your child is still learning the game of tennis, is taking lessons and is showing some interest, this will be a great racquet!
-This racquet is designed for the everyday youngster still getting a feel for swinging and hitting the ball on the fly.
+If your child is still learning the game of tennis, is taking lessons, and is showing some interest, this will be a great racquet!
+This junior tennis racquet is designed for the everyday youngster still getting a feel for swinging and hitting the ball on the fly.

 It’s got a standard string pattern so it’s not tailored towards power or spin.
 Just perfectly made for the fundamentals as your child learns the game of tennis.
 It’s got exactly what your child needs to learn the basics without any of the pricey bells and whistles they’re not ready for yet.